Mosh (wrestler)

-Charles Warrington (born May 28, 1971) is an American professional wrestler best known for his time in the World Wrestling Federation as the wrestler Mosh as one-half of the tag team The Headbangers along with Thrasher.
+Chaz Warrington (born May 28, 1971) is an American professional wrestler best known for his time in the World Wrestling Federation as the wrestler Mosh as one-half of the tag team The Headbangers along with Thrasher.

 Professional wrestling career

 Early career (1992–1996)

-Warrington began training under Larry Sharpe and Glenn Ruth during the early 1990s; his earliest entrance theme was a montage of him driving a Yugo down the sidewalks of Winding Way Road in Stratford, New Jersey.
+Warrington began training under Larry Sharpe and Glenn Ruth during the early 1990s.
 In 1993 he would make several appearances in the World Wrestling Federation as an enhancement talent (under the name Chaz Ware).
 In 1994, he teamed up with his co-trainer Glenn Ruth.
 He and Ruth, working as the masked team "the Spiders" lost to Axel and Ian Rotten in ECW.
 Wrestling under a variety of names and gimmicks.
 Between 1995 and 1996, the Spiders would later change their gimmick and became the Headbangers working for Smoky Mountain Wrestling, independent circuit and United States Wrestling Association.
 The Spiders would work a few matches for the World Wrestling Federation in December 1995.
 After Smoky Mountain shut its doors down, the Headbangers would work full time for United States Wrestling Association and won the Mid-Eastern Wrestling Federation tag titles three times during the summer and fall of 1996.

-World Wrestling Federation (1996-2001)
+World Wrestling Federation (1996–2001)

-The Headbangers (1996–1999)
+Headbangers (1996–1999)

 First appeared as themselves as the Spiders and then as The Flying Nuns, with Warrington as Mother Smucker and Ruth as Sister Angelica; debuting on the premiere broadcast of Shotgun Saturday Night along with Brother Love in January 1997.
 Warrington and Ruth were best known as Mosh (Warrington) and Thrasher (Ruth), The Headbangers, a pair of metal fans who dressed in kilts.
 They wrestled in the World Wrestling Federation (WWF) throughout the late-1990s, briefly holding the WWF Tag Team Championship in 1997 and the NWA Tag Team Championships in 1998.